christian-hesse/instant-validation-plugin/README.md

   <tr>
     <td><code>Items to Submit</code>:</td>
     <td>
-      <p>Enter a list of comma separated page items to be submitted.
+      <p>Select or enter a list of comma separated page items to be submitted.
 The triggering page item gets always submitted (default).</p>
-      <p>If a validation expression or the validation condition for the tirggering page item depends on another page item enter the page item name(s) here.</p>
+      <p>If a validation expression or the validation condition for the triggering page item depends on other page item(s) enter the page item name(s) here.</p>
     </td>
   </tr>
   <tr>